-When you are buying a foreclosed house, the purchase process may be slightly slower and involves a lot of paperwork.
+When you buy a foreclosed house, the purchase process may be slightly slower and involve a lot of paperwork.

 3. High demand

-Buyers increase and this leads to competition especially when the foreclosed property if amazing and in good condition.
+Buyers increase, which leads to competition, especially when the foreclosed property is amazing and in good condition.

 Twelve Tips to Help You Avoid Foreclosure

-Many people wait until things become worse and their homes are foreclosed, then they start communicating with the buyer.
-When a foreclosure happens, you are forced to leave your home and this has serious negative effects on your ability to access credits in the future.
+Many people wait until things become worse and their homes are foreclosed; they start communicating with the buyer.
+When a foreclosure happens, you are forced to leave your home, which has serious negative effects on your ability to access credits in the future.